Jain (Deemed-to-be University)

-Jain University alumnus, Sharath Gayakwad, breaking the barriers
+Jain (Deemed-to-be University) alumnus, Sharath Gayakwad, breaking the barriers

 Sharath Gayakwad receiving the Arjuna Award from President Pranab Mukherjee